1justingilmore/memdocs/memdocs/configmgr/core/servers/deploy/configure/high-availability-options.md

 Configuration Manager includes several features that provide near real-time service.
 If these features are critical to meet your business requirements, plan and configure your sites and hierarchies for high availability.
 For example:

-- [Client notification actions](../../../clients/manage/manage-clients.md), such as restart, start Windows Defender scans, or remote desktop.
+- [Client notification actions](../../../clients/manage/manage-clients.md), such as restart, start Microsoft Defender scans, or remote desktop.

 - State-based messages for monitoring features such as software updates and endpoint protection.